alpatania/AHBA_microarray_Mapper/README.md

   - [ ] write a tutorial on how to run all the code
   - [ ] find a way to put the dataset that are too big for git
   - [ ] make a script to compute the agreement matrix
+  - [ ] add the list of sample ids used by Richiardi et al. in thei paper

 ## How to reproduce the results: